teamextension/updatedep/actions/MAXIMUM.md

 ####
 ### Description:
-Detect the highest dependency versions without vulnerabilities and breaking changes.
+Detect the highest dependency versions without breaking changes and minimal vulnerabilities.
 ### How It Works:
 ####
 For each explicit dependency, find the first non-breaking version, going from highest version to lowest.
 Scan the highest non-breaking version for vulnerabilities for additional information.
 Uses whitelist.txt, blacklist.txt and exclude.txt.
+Make sure the project builds on the command line, not just in your IDE.